 - John Piper, retired pastor: “I don’t think anyone can make a case from Scripture that teetotalism is required.
 If you choose not to drink alcohol like I do, as a kind of default way of life, it needs to be based on some principle other than what the Bible requires of us.”

-The SBC is the largest Baptist denomination, and the largest Protestant denomination, in America.
+The SBC is the largest Baptist denomination and the largest Protestant denomination in America.
 The Convention has always championed abstinence for its leaders, pastors, and church members.
-The influential denomination has articulated several statements about their stance.
+The influential denomination has articulated several statements about its stance.

 SBC Resolution on alcohol adopted at the annual meeting of 1983:

 |WHEREAS, Previous Southern Baptist Conventions have passed resolutions on many occasions about the destructive effects of beverage alcohol consumption; and

 |WHEREAS, Beverage alcohol consumption is responsible for untold thousands of accidents, deaths, illness, and dysfunctional families; and